caddyserver/website/src/docs/markdown/command-line.md

 Formats or prettifies a Caddyfile, then exits.
 The result is printed to stdout unless `--overwrite` is used.

 `<path>` specifies the path to the Caddyfile.
+If `-`, the input is read from stdin.
 If omitted, a file named Caddyfile in the current directory is assumed instead.

 `--overwrite` causes the result to be written to the input file instead of being printed to the terminal.
+If the input is not a regular file, this flag has no effect.